YichengFan/Agile-in-Lean-Production/report.md

 **Note**

-The simulator already includes defect and rework logic, but does not yet compute or output a formal defect-rate KPI.
+The simulator already includes defect and rework logic, but we do not yet compute or output a formal defect-rate KPI.
 This KPI will be implemented in the next development stage.